-Since the time of Māori settlement, the area now occupied by the Wellington Botanic Garden (the Garden) has been associated with gardens and food gathering (see the Māori history in Section II above.)
+Since the time of Māori settlement, the area now occupied by the Wellington Botanic Garden (the Garden) has been associated with gardens and food gathering.
 The Garden is historically significant as one of New Zealand's earliest public gardens, established not only as a place for public enjoyment but also for scientific and acclimatisation purposes that were influential throughout colonial New Zealand.
 Inevitably, the Garden has matured and been adapted to changing requirements, yet, much of the original design as well as features from successive eras in its development are still evident today.